Slovenia: Theatre

-Theater has a rich tradition in Slovenia, starting with the 1867 first ever Slovene-language drama performance.
+Theater has a rich tradition in Slovenia, starting with the first ever Slovene-language drama performance in 1867.
 In addition to the main houses, which include Slovene National Theatre, Ljubljana and Maribor National Drama Theatre, a number of small producers are active in Slovenia, including physical theatre (e.g. Betontanc), street theatre (e.g. Ana Monró Theatre), theatresports championship Impro League, and improvisational theatre (e.g. IGLU Theatre).
 A popular form is puppetry, mainly performed in the Ljubljana Puppet Theatre.

 Visual arts, architecture and design

 Slovenia's visual arts, architecture, and design are shaped by a number of architects, designers, painters, sculptors, photographers, graphics artists, as well as comics, illustration and conceptual artists.
 Two significant prestigious institutions exhibiting works of Slovene visual artists are the National Gallery of Slovenia and the Museum of Modern Art.

 Modern architecture in Slovenia was introduced by Max Fabiani, and in the mid-war period, Jože Plečnik and Ivan Vurnik.
 In the second half of the 20th century, the national and universal style were merged by the architects Edvard Ravnikar and first generation of his students: Milan Mihelič, Stanko Kristl, Savin Sever.
 The next generation is mainly still active, including Marko Mušič, Vojteh Ravnikar, and Jurij Kobe.
 Selected works of Jože Plečnik which shaped Ljubljana during the inter-war period were inscribed on UNESCO's list of World Heritage Sites in 2021.

 A number of conceptual visual art groups formed, including OHO, Group 69, and IRWIN.
-Nowadays, the Slovene visual arts are diverse, based on tradition, reflect the influence of neighboring nations and are intertwined with modern European movements.
+Nowadays, the Slovene visual arts are diverse, based on tradition, reflect the influence of neighbouring nations and are intertwined with modern European movements.

 Internationally most notable Slovenian design items include the 1952 Rex chair, a Scandinavian design-inspired wooden chair, by interior designer Niko Kralj that was given in 2012 a permanent place in Designmuseum, Denmark, the largest museum of design in Scandinavia, and is included in the collection of the Museum of Modern Art MOMA in New York City, as well.
 An industrial design item that has changed the international ski industry is Elan SCX by Elan company.

 The sculpture of the poet Valentin Vodnik was created by Alojz Gangl in 1889 as part of Vodnik Monument, the first Slovene national monument.